-After we reach Iriki dry Salt Lake and a site where each of us will be able to find his own fossils.
+After we reach Iriki dry Salt Lake and a site where each of us will be able to find their own fossils.

 On the road again, to cross a region of spectacular scenery, rocky mountains and large oasis.

-We will live the road to discover how, for centuries, the water is shared between the different gardens in the palm grove.
-An ancient water hourglass still mark the time of irrigation for each garden.
+We will leave the road to discover how, for centuries, the water is shared between the different gardens in the palm grove.
+An ancient water hourglass still marks the time of irrigation for each garden.

 Day 6: CARAVAN TERMINALS & ANCIEN FORTS Morocco

-In the rarely visited region of Assa we will discover the same ancient Arabo-Berber stone architecture that we will see again thousand miles south on the other side of Sahara in Chinguetti and Ouadane oasis of Mauritania, that in the ancient time where linked with Assa by a caravan route that we will partially try to retrace.
+In the rarely visited region of Assa we will discover the same ancient Arabo-Berber stone architecture that we will see again thousands of miles south on the other side of the Sahara in Chinguetti and Ouadane oasis of Mauritania, that in the ancient time where linked with Assa by a caravan route that we will partially try to retrace.

 The small town of Guelmim, is an ancient caravan terminal.
 Here we will search for the remains of the ancient Trans-Sahara trade…

-From this point onward, the itinerary will some time follow one of the fishiest coasts on earth and the “fling route” of the paleo-artic birds that migrate from north Europe and Russia to winter in Africa every year during this season.
-The migratory birds travelling as us from north to south will be a refrain for our itinerary as far as to the Bijagos archipelago in Guinea Bissau.
+From this point onward, the itinerary will follow one of the fishiest coasts on earth and the “fling route” of the paleo-artic birds that migrate from Northern Europe and Russia to Africa every year during their winter season.
+The migratory birds travelling, like us from north to south will be a referance for our itinerary as far as to the Bijagos archipelago in Guinea Bissau.

-A spectacular ghost military fort still “guards” the former borders between the French protectorate of Morocco and the Spanish Sahara, the scouting of the fort will make us feel like being on the set of an old French Foreign Legion movie.
+A spectacular ghost military fort still “guards” the former borders between the French protectorate of Morocco and the Spanish Sahara, the scouting of the fort will make us feel like we are on the set of an old French Foreign Legion movie.
 Evening arrival at the charming and comfortable Ksar Tafnidilt hotel, built using local material in a beautiful Saharan architecture.
 The hotel is managed by our friends, Guy and Magali, a French couple.
 Magali is a desert expert; she won the “Rally des Gazelle,” the most challenging off-road competition reserved to female teams.
-Ksar Tafnidilt is a meeting point for passionate Sahara travellers, that exchange here the last news on tracks condition, border formalities and more.
-The hotel will be our base for two nights.
-Self-contain air-conditioned rooms.

 Day 7: ESTUARIES AND DESERT Morocco

-Once left Tafnidilt, we cross a steep range of dunes to reach the Dra estuary region, visited only by brave travellers who dares to find their way on the sandy tracks between the cliffs and the Atlantic Ocean.
-Here, we will discover tiny temporary settlements of fishermen, ghost colonial military posts, dunes and camels in a virgin landscape, and if lucky, we drive for miles on a wild beach between high dunes and ocean.
+Once left Tafnidilt, we cross a steep range of dunes to reach the Dra estuary region, visited only by brave travellers who dare to find their way on the sandy tracks between the cliffs and the Atlantic Ocean.
+Here, we will discover tiny temporary settlements of fishermen, ghost colonial military posts, dunes and camels in a virgin landscape, and if lucky, we will drive for miles on a wild beach where the high dunes meet the ocean.

-We live the coastline, following a riverbed (Ouadi) in a large canyon: the only possible path between tall dunes, cliffs and ocean.
+We will leave the coastline, following a riverbed (Ouadi) in a large canyon: the only possible path between the high dunes, cliffs and ocean.

 Day 8: DUNES AND LAGOONS Morocco

-From Tan-Tan, the road follows an exciting itinerary through a crag on the edge between Sahara and Ocean… The Naila salt lagoon, separated from the ocean by rows of dunes, with an estuary on the sea, is the largest Salt Lake in Morocco (100 square Km).
-Protected area of great natural beauty is an important resting point on the birds’ migratory way, it can host up to 20.000 individuals as flamingos, cormorants, gulls, herons…
+From Tan-Tan, the road follows an exciting itinerary through a crag on the edge between the Sahara and the Ocean.
+The Naila salt lagoon, separated from the ocean by rows of dunes, with an estuary on the sea, is the largest Salt Lake in Morocco (100 square Km).
+A protected area of great natural beauty is an important resting point on the birds’ migratory journey, it can host up to 20,000 individual species such as flamingos, cormorants, gulls, herons and more.

-We will board local fisherman boats to explore this emerald water enclosed in a wide frame of yellow dunes and brown escarpments.
+We will board local fishing boats to explore the emerald water enclosed in a wide frame of yellow dunes and brown escarpments.